 5. You Do Not Need To Justify or Explain

 I learned this gem from my therapist, Rebecca Moravec: “No is a complete sentence.”
-If you find yourself justifying your boundaries or lying when you say “no,” that is an invitation for reflection.
+If you find yourself justifying your boundaries or creating elaborate lies to meet your own needs, that is an invitation for reflection.
 Boundaries do not need an explanation to be honored.
 Boundaries with love may offer explanation or context, but they are reserved for healthy relationships or parent-child relationships.

 6. Impact Matters More Than Intent